dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Configure backup

-To enable the backup feature, you must supply an appropriate license file to Zero or in the 30 day trial period.
+Backup is only enabled when a valid license file is supplied to a Zero server OR within the thirty (30) day trial period, no exceptions.

 #### Configure Amazon S3 credentials